 “There was no distance at all between musicians and audience, with Aminah’s warm charisma drawing us all into a fantastical storyland of songs and poetry.
 This lady can SING.
 But she also tells wonderfully vivid tales with every lyric, every word.
 Tales of love and rebellion, campfires and warriors, the earth and the moon, injustice and freedom…I was transfixed, and the energy in the room was truly uplifting.
 I don’t think I’ve ever been to a gig before which rejuvenated my spirits quite so much.
 I felt hope.
 I felt immense pleasure and warmth in the core of me.
 And I felt an air of romance and possibility that hasn’t been awoken in me in a long time.”

-Though she has since been proclaimed “a strong, soulful singer” (All About Jazz), “celestial” (Shane Howard) and the owner of “a voice that will haunt you until you are dead” (American songwriter Thom Moore), when Aminah first picked up a guitar and stumbled onto the stage, encouraged by a teacher from her university poetry class, she had no intention of becoming a singer.
+Though she has since been proclaimed “a strong, soulful singer” (All About Jazz) and “celestial” (Shane Howard), when Aminah first picked up a guitar and stumbled onto the stage, encouraged by a teacher from her university poetry class, she had no intention of becoming a singer.
 She had trained in classical flute, performing in the Sydney Opera House at the age of sixteen, and spent seven years appearing on Perth’s RTR.FM, working her way up to become a programme presenter and a DJ spinning breakbeat vinyl.
 But through writing she learnt how to connect with her deepest emotions and, as she puts it, “write them out” of her in a way that she found powerfully healing.
 And she was told that sharing her self-exploration could be healing for others too.